CFAES Give Today

 EARLY SEASON AND SEED-BORNE DISEASES

 Phytophthora root and stem rot is the most serious soybean disease in Ohio and is present everywhere soybeans are grown.
-Damage to the crop by Phytophthora is most prevalent in fields with poor drainage, high number of years with soybeans, and reduced tillage systems.
+Damage to the crop by Phytophthora sojae is most prevalent in fields with poor drainage, high number of years with soybeans, and reduced tillage systems.
 Varieties are susceptible at all stages of growth.
 Saturated soil with a temperature above 60 degrees Fahrenheit provides the ideal conditions for infection.
 Susceptible varieties should not be grown in poorly drained soils or on soils known to have a history of the disease.
-Seed of varieties with good partial resistance should be treated with a fungicide that aids in the control of Phytophthora damping off.
-Varieties with Rps genes should also be treated to control Phytophthora damping off because these Rps genes are not effective in every field nor across the whole field.
-Planting early, well before soil temperatures reach 60 degrees Fahrenheit, often allows varieties with high levels of partial resistance to escape early infection if the soil does not become saturated.
+Seed of varieties with good partial resistance should be treated with a fungicide that aids in the control of Phytophthora damping-off.
+Varieties with Rps genes should also be treated to control Phytophthora damping-off because these Rps genes are not effective in every field nor across the whole field.
+Planting early, well before soil temperatures reach 60 F, often allows varieties with high levels of partial resistance to escape early infection if the soil does not become saturated.

-MID-SEASON TO LATE-SEASON SOYBEAN DISEASES
+MID- TO LATE-SEASON SOYBEAN DISEASEs

-Soybean cyst nematode (SCN) exists in production fields throughout Ohio.
+Soybean cyst nematode(SCN) exists in production fields throughout Ohio.
 In some fields, the population of SCN is currently quite high (>10,000 eggs per cup of soil).
 Populations of SCN may take eight to 10 years from introduction to reach damaging levels throughout a field.
 In a variety test in west central Ohio on a fertile, dark-colored soil, varieties resistant to SCN yielded over 50 bushels per acre, whereas those susceptible to SCN yielded from 24 to 39 bushels per acre.
-Although these studies were conducted in problem fields, the estimated yield loss from SCN in other Midwestern states is 8 to 12 percent.
+Although these studies were conducted in problem fields, the estimated yield loss from SCN in other Midwestern states is 8%–12%.

 Brown stem rot can severely reduce yield.
 This fungus enters the plants through the roots and slowly colonizes the stem and the xylem, where it interferes with water transport.
-The disease symptoms develop after flowering and are identified by an internal browning of the stem in August.
-Foliar symptoms are rarely seen in Ohio, but the leaves of infected plants may suddenly wilt and dry 20 to 30 days before maturity and drop from the plant.
+The disease symptoms develop after flowering and are identified by an internal browning of the stem.
+The foliar symptoms, which are rarely observed in Ohio, are very similar to those caused by SDS.
+The leaves of infected plants may suddenly wilt and dry 20 to 30 days before maturity and drop from the plant.
 Crop rotation is an excellent control for this disease.